contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

     yum -y install lshw
     ```

 Notice that the previous command lists a lot of items.
-The reason is that the inbuilt NIC found in the Cavium ThunderX SoC family
+The reason is that the built-in NIC found in the Cavium ThunderX SoC family
-is the card with virtual functions (VF) in [SR-IOV][29] context.
+is a card with [SR-IOV][29] virtual functions (VF).

 #### Customization on the target machine
-To use this card in context of Kubernetes with Contiv-VPP network plugin
+To use this card (COMMENT: which card?) in context of Kubernetes with Contiv-VPP network plugin
 there is the need to follow instructions at [the DPDK pages - Linux prerequisites][31]:
+(COMMENT: are we duplicating what's on the DPDK page?
+If so, we don't need to link to it, since it's just going to confuse people, like it confused me)
 Required Kernel version >= 3.2

-This manual describe the successful deployment on machine with Ubuntu 18.04.1 LTS
+This manual describes the successful deployment on a Ubuntu 18.04.1 LTS
-and linux kernel 4.15.0-20-generic (Kubernetes master node) and on machine
-Ubuntu 16.04.5 LTS and linux kernel 4.10.0-38-generic (Kubernetes slave node).
+Kubernetes master node with 4.15.0-20-generic Linux kernel and a Ubuntu 16.04.5 LTS
+Kubernetes slave node with 4.10.0-38-generic Linux kernel.

 * glibc >= 2.7 (for features related to cpuset).
 The version can be checked using the ldd --version command.
   ```
+  COMMENT: Ubuntu 16.04 has this version, should we specify how to update it?
   $ ldd --version
   ldd (Ubuntu GLIBC 2.23-0ubuntu10) 2.23
   ```